 LinkedIn is really a huge database of professionals.
 Twitter lacks profile depth, Facebook is all over the place demographically and is also hard to find people.
 LI standardizes information entered by users into predefined “Profile Headline”, “Summary”, “Education”, “Company”, etc. categories.
 In addition to this huge database of information, the platform also provides an awesome search tool to allow you to pinpoint the person you are looking for depending on a number of very specific factors.

-On the other hand, the more connections you have, the more you will be found.
+On the other hand, the more connections you have, the closer you will appear to more people – and the closer others that you might want to contact will appear to you.

 Why Should You Join?

-I actually wrote a guest blog post on this sometime ago on Trender Research, but I wanted to follow up with an updated recap of the 3 biggest reasons for those who are still not sure as to how much time they want to spend on the networking platform.
+I wrote a blog post on 7 reasons why every professional should join LinkedIn, but I wanted to follow up with an updated recap of the 3 biggest reasons for those who are still not sure as to how much time they want to spend on the networking platform.

 1) Getting Back in Touch (Finding & Being Found) —> Yes, Classmates.com and Facebook also allow you to get back in touch.
 But because of the search functionality that LinkedIn has, I am finding people there that I can’t find on the other social networking sites.
 And because it is easier to be found on LI, many are finding me too!

-2) Acquire & Share Expertise —> There are more than 900,000 Groups (updated number as of 7/2011) that you can join.
+2) Acquire & Share Expertise —> There are almost 2,000,000 Groups (updated number as of 2/2014 … see screenshot below) that you can join.
 Each group has its own Discussions Board, News Board, and Jobs postings.

 Furthermore, the LinkedIn Answers boards have more than 2,000,000 answers to a variety of questions for you to peruse. (note: LinkedIn has since removed this application from their site) The subject matter in Groups and Answers covers a wide enough of topics that there is value for everyone to be participating.